w3c/wai-website/pages/about/groups/ig.md

 The mission of the WAI Interest Group is to promote awareness of W3C accesibility work and publications, encourage engagement in W3C accessibility work, and provide an open public forum for sharing information related to web accessibility.

-To learn about the group’s scope and deliverables, see the [WAI Interest Group’s Charter](https://www.w3.org/2025/05/wai-ig-charter).
+To learn about the group’s scope, see the [WAI Interest Group’s Charter](https://www.w3.org/2025/05/wai-ig-charter).

 ## Participate in digital accessibility discussions